MartinThoma/MartinThoma.github.io/_posts/2014-08-15-media-viewer-and-superprotect.md

   from the WMF.
 The problem for many users seems to be that the WMF is not elected, whereas admins are (see [Wikipedia:Administrators#Becoming_an_administrator](https://en.wikipedia.org/wiki/Wikipedia:Administrators#Becoming_an_administrator) - there seem to be differences in the English / German Wiki).
 * The new concept of 'super protection' was introduced too fast without a concept which was discussed within the community.
-* The risc of misuse of power is too high as there is no mutual control.
+* The risk of misuse of power is too high as there is no mutual control.

 ### Comments